canonical/charm-relation-interfaces/interfaces/hydra_endpoints/v0/README.md

 ### Requirer

-- Is expected to consume the relation data by updating its config file with the received endpoints.
+- Is expected to consume the relation data to set up integration with Hydra.

 ## Relation Data